ASKJR/fleets/README.md

 </ol>

 ### Unit tests
-Run the following command in root directory after the API is UP:
+Run the following command in root directory (back - folder) after the API is UP:
 ```bash
 $ npm test
 ```